10 Must-Visit Contemporary Art Galleries In Singapore

-Since the 1990s Singapore has steadily grown its reputation as a premier destination for fans of contemporary art.
-The city is now home to a number of new innovative art spaces and the state’s new art hub Gillman Barracks, where a number of contemporary galleries reside.
-Read on for our new guide to the best contemporary art galleries in Singapore.
+Since the 1990s, Singapore has steadily grown its reputation as a premier destination for contemporary art.
+The city is now home to a plethora of innovative art spaces and the state’s new art hub, Gillman Barracks, where a number of contemporary galleries stand.
+We profile ten of the best contemporary art galleries in Singapore.

-Located in Singapore’s contemporary arts hub Gillman Barracks, a 6.4 hectare former military camp is now home to 15 contemporary art galleries.
-ARNDT Singapore is owned and run by German art dealer Matthias Arndt who founded the gallery in 2013.
+Located in Singapore’s contemporary art hub Gillman Barracks – a 6.4 hectare former military camp, now home to myriad contemporary art galleries – ARNDT Singapore has been owned and run by German art dealer Matthias Arndt since 2013.
 It was formed following the success of sister gallery ARNDT Berlin’s frequent exhibitions in Asia.
-Presenting a programme of solo exhibitions and curated group shows featuring Asian and international art, ARNDT works to raise the profile of both established and emerging artists with notable exhibitions including works by Filipino painter Rodel Tapaya and Italian-British collaborative duo Gilbert and George.
+Presenting a program of solo exhibitions and curated group shows featuring Asian and international art, ARNDT works to raise the profile of both established and emerging artists with notable exhibitions including works by Filipino painter Rodel Tapaya, and Italian-British collaborative duo Gilbert and George.

-Originating as a gallery in Manila’s Makita City specializing in works on paper, founder Cesar Villalon Jr. established the Singapore branch of The Drawing Room in 2012 in the Gillman Barracks arts hub.
-He has since expanded the gallery’s vision to include a diverse range of media like painting, sculpture, collage and installations.
+Originally a gallery in Manila’s Makita City specializing in works on paper, founder Cesar Villalon Jr. established the Singapore branch of The Drawing Room in 2012 in the Gillman Barracks arts hub.
+He has since expanded the gallery’s vision to include a diverse range of media, from painting to sculpture, collage, and installation art.
 Examining the varied terrain of the Southeast Asian contemporary art scene and paying particular attention to artists from Singapore and the Philippines, recent exhibitions have included Filipino multi-media artist Yason Banal, and painter and printmaker Ged Merino.

 Since its establishment in 2010 by Turkish owner Can Yavuz, Yavuz Gallery has developed a reputation as one of Southeast Asia’s premier destinations for cutting-edge Asian and Middle Eastern contemporary art.
-While the gallery does not concentrate on one particular medium or stylistic movement, exhibitions tend to demonstrate social significance and the spirit of unconventionality and surprise, with past exhibitions including graffiti-inspired Indonesian artist Wedhar Riyadi’s Bones After Bones: Echo, a series of works examining violence in the media, and Thai mixed-media artist Pinaree Sanpitak’s sculptural series Breast Stupa Topiary.
+While the gallery doesn’t concentrate on one particular medium or stylistic movement, exhibitions tend to demonstrate social significance and the spirit of unconventionality and surprise.

-Founded by partners and lawyers-turned-gallerists Abigail Wong and Benjamin Ng in collaboration with Jordi Barnadas of Barcelona’s Galería Jordi Barnadas, Barnadas Huang, is making waves in Singapore’s contemporary art scene.
+Founded by lawyers-turned-gallerists Abigail Wong and Benjamin Ng in collaboration with Jordi Barnadas of Barcelona’s Galería Jordi Barnadas, Barnadas Huang is making waves in Singapore’s contemporary art scene.
 Its mission is to increase the profile of edgy, relevant European art in Asia.
-A participant in art fairs including Singapore’s Affordable Art Fair and the Malaysia Art Expo, the artists represented by the gallery include Barcelona-born painter Xavier Visa, who created photograph-like hyper-realistic paintings and Madrid native and sculptor Jesús Curiá, whose works are influenced by Asian and African cultures.
+A participant in art fairs like Singapore’s Affordable Art Fair and the Malaysia Art Expo, the artists represented by the gallery include Barcelona-born hyperrealistic painter Xavier Visa, and Madrid native and sculptor Jesús Curiá, whose works are influenced by Asian and African culture.

-Established in 1996 with the aim of exploring the diverse cultures of modern Southeast Asia via the exhibition of thought-provoking art, Gajah Gallery is widely regarded as a pioneer in the Asian contemporary art world and has consistently worked to raise the profile of Asian artists on an international level.
-With particular attention to contemporary Indonesian art, the gallery represents some of Indonesia’s most respected artists including sculptor and installation artist Yusra Martunus and painter Jumaldi Alfi.
+Established in 1996 with the aim of exploring the diverse cultures of modern Southeast Asia via the exhibition of thought-provoking art, Gajah Gallery is widely regarded as a pioneer in the Asian contemporary art world, and has consistently worked to raise the profile of Asian artists on an international level.
+Paying particular attention to contemporary Indonesian art, the gallery represents some of Indonesia’s most respected artists, including sculptor and installation artist Yusra Martunus, and painter Jumaldi Alfi.
 The gallery also hosts regular exhibitions of works by artists like Singaporean ceramics sculptor Jason Lim and Chinese painter and calligrapher Wei Ligang, alongside international artists like Barbados-born and Bali-based Ashley Bickerton.

-Dedicated to exploring the dialogue between Western and non-Western societies and cultures, Sundaram Tagore is a multi-national art gallery with locations in Singapore, New York and Hong Kong.
-Exhibitions here are designed to inspire social, spiritual and aesthetic discourse.
-Overseen by its namesake, gallerist Sundaram Tagore, the gallery presents a wide range of mediums including painting, sculpture, performance art and photography from artists whose work seek to transcend cultural and aesthetic boundaries.
-Recent exhibitions have featured Annie Leibovitz, the celebrated American portrait photographer, Mexican abstract painter Ricardo Mazal and Dutch artist Fré Ilgen.
+Dedicated to exploring the dialogue between Western and non-Western cultures, Sundaram Tagore is an international art gallery with locations in Singapore, New York, and Hong Kong.
+Exhibitions here are designed to inspire social, spiritual, and aesthetic discourse.
+Overseen by its namesake, gallerist Sundaram Tagore, the gallery presents a wide range of mediums including painting, sculpture, performance art and photography from artists whose work seek to transcend artistic and conceptual boundaries.

-Collectors Contemporary was founded in 2007 by two art collectors and today specializes in exhibiting and selling modern and contemporary art from Asia and the west.
-Located in a 3,000 square foot space that has exhibited works by the likes of British light artist Chris Levine and graphic art duo STATIC, the gallery also regularly hosts educational talks and presentations designed for art lovers, collectors and students alongside representing talents that include Japanese pop culture-influenced painter and sculptor Takashi Murakami and South Korean minimalist painter Wonkun Jun.
+Collectors Contemporary was founded in 2007 by two art collectors, specializing in exhibiting and selling modern and contemporary art from Asia and the West.
+Located in a 3,000 square-foot space that has exhibited works by the likes of British light artist Chris Levine and graphic art duo STATIC, the gallery also hosts regular educational talks and presentations designed for community art lovers, collectors, and students, alongside representing talents that include Japanese legend Takashi Murakami, and South Korean painter Wonkun Jun.